 0.55%

 Below the national average (1.1%).
-Lower tax rates mean smaller opening bids, potentially better margins.
+Lower tax rates often mean smaller opening bids and lien amounts.

 Homestead Rules